Merck lifts full-year forecast as Keytruda sales soar | Business

 Merck lifts full-year forecast as Keytruda sales soar

-Merck & Co on Thursday reported better-than-expected third-quarter sales and profit on a jump in demand for blockbuster cancer immunotherapy Keytruda and human papillomavirus vaccine Gardasil.
-Merck shares rose nearly 3% to $101.21 as the U.S. drugmaker also raised its full-year sales and profit forecast despite the impact of a weak euro and pound.
+Merck & Co on Thursday reported higher-than-expected third-quarter sales and profit on a jump in demand for blockbuster cancer immunotherapy Keytruda and human papillomavirus vaccine Gardasil.
+Merck shares were up about 2% in midday trading as the U.S. drugmaker also raised its full-year sales and profit forecast despite the impact of a weak euro and pound.
 The company's shares are up over 30% year-to-date, well outperforming the broader market.

 Merck has been looking to pursue deals to protect itself from an eventual revenue loss as Keytruda patents begin to expire toward the end of the decade.
 The company was reportedly in talks to buy cancer focused biotech Seagen Inc over the summer, but a deal did not materialize.
 "Our urgency on business development has not changed.
 We do see a list of potential places to play," Merck Chief Executive Robert Davis said on a conference call with analysts.
 "Obviously, we've got to bring them through to fruition, which we're working to do."